 Are Mini-Splits Worth the Cost?

-- Locations with hot and cold spots.
+- Areas with hot and cold spots.

-- Pricey electric heat from baseboards, wall heaters or radiators.
+- Expensive electric heat from baseboards, wall heaters or radiators.

-- Costly central heat, either because of high fuel prices or decreased efficiency.
+- Costly central heat, either due to high fuel expenses or reduced efficiency.

-- Older homes that don’t have ductwork as a result of radiator or baseboard heat.
+- Older homes that don’t have ductwork due to radiator or baseboard heat.

-Our Pros Can Handle All Your Mini-Split Installation Needs
+Our Professionals Can Handle All Your Mini-Split Installation Needs